bish9oi/Chat-Application1-Using-JAVA/README.md

 The application uses Sockets to establish communication between the client and the server:

 1. Server
-Listens for incoming client connections on a specified port.
-Receives messages from the client and sends responses back.
+a.Listens for incoming client connections on a specified port. b.Receives messages from the client and sends responses back.

 2. Client
-Connects to the server via its IP address and port.
-Sends messages to the server and displays responses.
+a.Connects to the server via its IP address and port. b.Sends messages to the server and displays responses.

 Application GUI

 1.The user interface is created using Swing, which includes:

 2.Panels for structuring the layout.

 3.JLabels for displaying user details, messages, and timestamps.

 4.JTextField for inputting text messages.
 5.JButton for sending messages.